mairura/mairura/README.md

-- 👋 Hi, I’m Mairura Brian
+- 👋 Hi...we here to solve problems!
+Right?
+Am Brian
-- 👀 I’m a web developer in HTML, CSS, Bootstrap, Javascript, ReactJS
+- 👀 I’m a web2 Frontend Web Development & web3 developer learning with Solidity
-- 🌱 I’m currently doing some small projects in ReactJS and Node.js
-- 💞️ I’m looking to collaborate on various platfroms and with my colleagues and learn more.
+- 💞️ I’m looking to collaborations and making new friends in tech...
-- 📫 How to reach me ..mairurat@gmail.com
+- 📫 Let's code

 <!---
 mairura/mairura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.